objarni/presentation-fp-python/exercises/variants.md

 ## Error handling

-Like `None` handling, write a `let` which short-cirsuits on errors:
+Like `None` handling, write a `let` which short-circuits on errors:

 ```python
 def TODO():